alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

   - Example- Dot Product is defined only between Vectors, though many articles and tutorials will be using dot product.Since each row of a multidimenstional matrix acts like a Vector, the Numpy dot function(numpy.dot) works for matrix multiplication for non vectors as well.Technically numpy matmul is the right one to use for matrix multiplication. $np.dot(A,B)$ is same as $np.matmul(A,B)$.numpy.Numpy einsum is also used for dimensions more than two.
 If A and B are two dimenstional matrices $np.dot(A,B) = np.einsum('ij,jk->ik', A, B)$.
 And einsum is much easier than numpy.tensordot to work with.
 You will need this for higher dimensional weights especially trying to implement convolutional neural network. *"Using the Einstein summation convention, many common multi-dimensional, linear algebraic array operations can be represented in a simple fashion -Numpy Doc"*

-  Strange fact - There is no accepetd definition of matrix multiplication of dimensions other than two!
+  Fact - There is no accepetd definition of matrix multiplication of dimensions other than two!

   - Hadamard product you rarely need, though internally computer implementation maybe using these for optimisation. it is a special case of element wise multiplication of matrices of same dimension and used in multiplying the gradient vector.It is reffered in Michel Neilsen famous book in writing out the Error of a layer wrto pervious layers. http://neuralnetworksanddeeplearning.com/chap2.html.